onnlucky/squaregenes/README.md

 energy.
 (Again for speed.)

 Green parts harvest energy slowly from the environment.
-Red can eat green (and neuclei) and release energy quickly.
+Red can eat green (and nuclei) and release energy quickly.
 Blue can eat red.

 Usually over time, larger entities will learn to use red/blue as a defensive border.
 A cell wall if you like.